n9hquan/Final_Project/README.md

 ### Enter your cards:

-- You can manually enter the five cards (e.g., "AD Jh 7c 3s 2h") for each hand (H, D, C, S for hearts, diamonds, clubs and spades).
+- You can manually enter the five cards (e.g., "AD JH 7C 3D 2H") for each hand (H, D, C, S for hearts, diamonds, clubs and spades).
 - Or Click the "Random" button next to each hand to have the cards shuffled automatically.

 ### Test your knowledge: